ezsoft-tech/loggy-swift/README.md

 - 🎛 Configurable columns, alignment, and truncation options
 - 🌈 Optional color / highlighting support in the console (where available)
 - 🔌 Pluggable sinks (e.g. OSLog, remote endpoints)
-- 🧩 More advanced Codable / JSON tree rendering
+- 🧩 More advanced JSON tree rendering

 If you are interested in these features, feel free to open an issue or contribute.